zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### placeholder `String`

-A string that appears in the textbox when it has no value.
+The hint displayed by the widget when it is empty.
+Not set by default.

 #### Example
     <kendo:autoComplete placeholder="placeholder">